adfeel220/Saihu-TSN-Analysis-Tool-Integration/README.md

             - `NetArgParser.java`: Parsing the input arguments.
             - `NetworkScriptHandler.java`: Construct a DNC `ServerGraph` object for further analysis based on the input network description file.
             - `NetworkAnalysis`: Perform analysis given the tools specified in input arguments and print them in `.json` format.
+            - `FileGetter`: Helper class to resolve paths and get files.
     - `Linear_TFA/Linear_TFA.py`: The implementation of `Linear TFA solver`.
     - `xTFA/`: The original `xTFA` module from [xTFA](https://gitlab.isae-supaero.fr/l.thomas/xtfa)
     - `panco/`: